 - Human Rights Watch

-- Permanent Mission of Japan to the United Nations
+- Permanent Missions to the United States and United Nations

 - Thomson Reuters